Cormac-H/ISDM-Assignment1/Report.md

 ###  <div align='center'> Competitive Advantages </div>
 -------------------------------------------------------------------------------
-- Potential benefits of our new system
+Potential benefits of our new system:

 Installing a multilayered information system will fundamentally transform the entire operations of the call centre, with increased levels of automation this will lead to business processes becoming more efficient and effective with less human error and a significant cost reduction.
 Furthermore, the newly formed information system will provide the call centre with a point of difference allowing them to gain a major step on their competitors.